EngineeringSoftware/vedebug/README.md

 ## Citation

-If you use VeDebug in your research, we request you to cite our [ICSE'22 Demo paper](https://cptgit.github.io/dl/papers/BuhseETAL19VeDebug.pdf).
+If you use VeDebug in your research, please consider citing our [ICSE'19 Demo paper](https://cptgit.github.io/dl/papers/BuhseETAL19VeDebug.pdf).
 Thank you!